Meet the Team

 COO & CO-FOUNDER

 Jaime Chapman is one of the original Co-Founders and Chief Operating Officer of the Military Spouse Chamber of Commerce.
-Her professional background is as a Sr. Military Talent Program Manager for Amazon Web Services and as a human capital entrepreneur where she successfully placed over 1,600 jobseekers in careers, creating an economic impact totaling over $112 million.
+Her professional background is in military affairs and talent acquisition at Amazon, Director of Military Affairs & Diversity Initiatives for ROI Training, and as a human capital entrepreneur where she successfully placed over 1,600 jobseekers in careers, creating an economic impact totaling over $112 million.
 Jaime has achieved recognition for: